arbeyyerba/contracts/eip.md

 This proposal defines a system where one contract or account can post a message to another contract in a given context as determined by an authorizer contract.

-Profile Contract: A deployed contract owned by an EOA or another contract.
+Profile Contract: A deployed contract owned by an EOA or contract.
 The owner of the contract may add Authorizer contracts to the determine who can post to their profile.
+Profiles could represent and individual, organization, or a contract.
+They could be deployed by EOA's, multisigs, account abstracted accounts.
+Anyone entity can deploy multiple contracts.

 Authorizor Contract: A contract that determines verifies context and content of a post.
 If the poster, the recieving profile, and the message pass the authorization criteria, the post is accepted and can be written to the recievers profile.
 The poster and the reciever can have different criteria.
+The authorizer saves the sender, reciever, and message.
+This data can be crosschecked against a profile contract to verify the integrity of the profile.

 This simple system creates opt-in permissionless reputation system.
 With it, developers could build reputation based markets, decentralized review boards, credit systems, and more.

 A simple implementation would be having the Authorizer verify that both the poster and the reciever own an NFT or a certain amount of an ERC 20 token.
 If so, they may post on eachother's profile.

 A more complex implementation would be defining the Authorizer so that the poster must have made a transactions to the reciever, in a certain time period.
 The Authorizer could also verify some off-chain test was passed and the message was formatted in a certain way.

 ## Motivation